-Searching for a home buying checklist online can be annoying because so many of those websites are not written by veteran agents with decades of experience.
-They are often just a compilation of ideas put together by a writer or journalist.
-Not real world and not always practical.
-As a full-time Realtor, I help to guide buyers down the path of homeownership in a logical fashion.
-Below is my personal home buying checklist:
+Searching for a home-buying checklist online can be annoying.
+Many of those websites are not written by veteran agents with decades of experience.
+They are often just compilations of ideas put together by writers or journalists and are not always practical.
+Below is a home-buying checklist put together by a full-time real estate professional.

 First and foremost, a good real estate agent can answer all of your questions and point you in the right direction.
 Even if you are not ready to buy for a while, an agent's advice will be invaluable.
 Avoid early disappointment.
-You cannot begin the process of determining a sales price until you get prequalified, nor look at homes until you know how much home you can buy, all of which an agent can assist.
+You cannot begin the process of determining a sales price until you get prequalified, nor can you look at homes until you know how much home you can buy.
+An agent can assist you with these tasks.
 Here are some tips to get you started:

 - Most buyers work with the first agent they run into or a close family friend.
-You can find an experienced professional who will listen to you, conduct herself ethically, and knows your market well through referrals, open houses and other recommendations.
+You can find an experienced professional who will listen to you and conduct themselves ethically, and knows your market well through referrals, open houses, and other recommendations.

 - Study the rules for working with a real estate agent to make sure the entire process moves smoothly for you.